jinx420/Python-Reverse-Shell/README.md

 # Outside of local Network
 If you want it to work outside of your local network, then edit RevShellServer.py and follow the instructions do the same with Client.py and / or Client.pyw

+# Requesting features
+If you have any feature requests or suggestions make sure to open a new Issue under the 'Issues' tab with the label 'request' and I will see if I am going to work on it

 # New Issues
 If you encounter any Issues make sure to open a new Issue under the 'Issues' tab and I will try to fix it as soon as possible